-MIPS determination period includes two, 12-month segments for the 2020 performance period.
-The first 12-month segment is from October 1, 2018 to September 30, 2019 including a 30-day claims run out.
-The second 12-month segment is from October 1, 2019 to September 30, 2020, doesn’t include a 30-day claims run out.
+MIPS determination period includes two, 12-month segments for the 2022 performance period.
+The first 12-month segment is from October 1, 2020 to September 30, 202.
+The second 12-month segment is from October 1, 2021 to September 30, 2022.

 Quality measures should be reported for 12-month calendar year performance period.
 Cost category should be reported for 12-month calendar year performance period.
-Promoting Interoperability and Improvement activities measures should be reported for 90 days minimum performance period.
+Promoting Interoperability and Improvement activities measures should be reported for continuous 90 days minimum performance period.

 The MIPS is based on the FFS model with a direct tie to quality performance.
 You earn a payment adjustment based on evidence-based and practice-specific quality data.
 You show you provided high quality, efficient care supported by technology by sending in information in the following categories.

 You generally have to submit data for the quality, improvement activities, and Promoting Interoperability performance categories.
 (We collect and calculate data for the cost performance category for you.)